Documentary filmmakers shoot in Salonga

-Giving Nature a Voice is collaboration between the the Aga Khan University in Nairobi and young African filmmakers.
-The latter are supported to produce documentary features highlighting an African point of view on nature conservation.
-So far the 24-minute films have been broadcasted on a main TV channel in Kenya for the last two and a half years and were relayed by an international television network, too.
+Giving Nature a Voice is a collaboration between the Aga Khan University in Nairobi and young African filmmakers.
+The latter were chosen to highlight an African point of view on nature conservation.
+So far the 24-minute films have been broadcasted on a main TV channel in Kenya for the last two and a half years and were relayed by an international television network.

 Andrew Tkach, Executive Producer of Giving Nature a Voice is pleased with the stay in Salonga: “The environment is certainly different from East Africa and it is more difficult to see animals because of the type of vegetation but our team had a unique immersion experience in the dense forest”.

 The film, scheduled for release around late April, will highlight the efforts being made to preserve the Salonga forest, the scientific work in the field and the support provided to local communities for alternative activities.

 Assessment of the seed fields in Monkoto and Oshwe